J.D. Davis Preview, Player Props: Giants vs. Reds

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with a slugging percentage of .407, fueled by 34 extra-base hits.
+- Davis leads San Francisco in slugging percentage (.407) thanks to 34 extra-base hits.

-- Davis will look to extend his four-game hitting streak.
-He's batting .300 over the course of his last outings.
+- Davis enters this game on a five-game hitting streak.
+In his last outings, he's hitting .389.

-- In 30.0% of his games this season, Davis has picked up at least one RBI.
-In 13 of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- In 29.8% of his games this year, Davis has had at least one RBI.
+He's picked up more than one in 10.7% and driven in three or more of his team's runs in seven contests.

-- He has scored in 42 of 120 games this year, and more than once 6 times.
+- He has scored in 35.5% of his games this season, with more than one run scored in 5.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.